Thank you to the voters of District 27.

-The General Assembly adjourned the Short Session on Wednesday, August 20, 2014.
+The General Assembly adjourned the Long Session on Wednesday, September 30, 2015.
 I’m grateful for your support as we made the tough but responsible decisions that will help rebuild our economy and restore North Carolina’s place as a leader in job growth and prosperity.
-Our accomplishments during the Long and Short Sessions are:

-· Adopted a balanced, fiscally responsible state budget that invests in core services, streamlines state government, strengthens public education and grows North Carolina’s economy.
+· Adopted a balanced, fiscally responsible state budget that invests in core services, strengthens public education, shores up savings reserves and grows North Carolina’s economy.
 The Senate cut hundreds of millions of dollars from earlier spending proposals.

-· Passed sweeping changes to the state’s burdensome regulatory environment.
-The Senate passed two major regulatory reform bills to get rid of red tape that chokes off economic growth and make our state a more attractive place to do business.
+· Passed sweeping changes to the state’s burdensome regulatory environment that cut red tape that chokes off economic growth.